sojyoo/paw-mart/SIMPLE_TRANSFER_GUIDE.md

-# Simple PawMart Transfer Guide (ZIP Method)
+# PawMart Transfer Guide

-This is the easiest way to transfer your PawMart project to another PC!
+This is the easiest way to transfer to another PC

-## 📦 Step 1: Create the ZIP File
+## Step 1: Create the ZIP File

 ### On Your Current PC:
 1. **Export your database first:**